rjaros87/pm-home-station/README.md

-# Home particulate matter station on USB
+# Home use particulate matter sensor on USB

 Since we live in huge polluted cities the air quality is on a very poor level.
 We have created this little project for monitoring our home environment.
 Let's live healthier life and start from filtering air and measuring its quality.